 On two wheels: by bike

 This area is a popular destination for mountain bikers of all skill levels.
 The Pinhoti Trail offers over 330 miles of well-maintained trails for biking through beautiful forests and sweeping ridge lines across northern Georgia and Alabama.
-Or, bike Bear Creek through a lush creek valley, rhododendron-filled forest then climbing to a mountain summit with views of the valley below.
+Or bike the trails at Bear Creek, exploring a lush creek valley, rhododendron-filled forest then climbing to a mountain summit with views of the valley below.

 Mountain bikers can also enjoy 17 miles of biking trails at the nearby Aska Adventure Trail Area with trails ranging from one to five miles, visiting mountain summits and catching views of Lake Blue Ridge.